Jemgoss/adventofcode/2020/Notes.md

 ## Day 9

-Using itertools.combinations() again to generrate the combinations to test.
+Using itertools.combinations() again to generate the combinations to test.

 Had a go at a JS version.
-Managed to do part 1 in as a one-liner but couldn;t figure out how to do part 2 in one line.
+Managed to do part 1 in as a one-liner but couldn't figure out how to do part 2 in one line.
 So basically mimicked the py version.